-Users can research the Collection's holdings using the WVU Libraries' online catalog, MountainLynx.
+Users can research the Center's holdings using the WVU Libraries' online catalog, MountainLynx.

 To determine newspaper holdings for a particular West Virginia city or town, combine the word 'newspaper' with the name of the town in a keyword search.
 Example: charleston newspaper

 If you do not find the results you are looking for, help is available in the library at service desks or online at Ask a Librarian.

 Current issues of West Virginia newspapers are available in the Periodicals Department on the 2nd level of the Downtown Library Complex until they are transferred to the WVRHC.
 For a list of currently received newspaper titles, please see the West Virginia Newspapers: Current Subscriptions.
 The list includes links to websites for West Virginia newspapers.